SIGPLAN CARES is a subcommittee of SIGPLAN. ACM as an organization is governed by its

 As a result, our annual reports are brief.
 They do not contain details about the types of contacts that CARES members have made and they do not even contain specific numbers of contacts.
 The reports are structured this way to protect the privacy of those that approach us.

-In 2021, individual SIGPLAN CARES committee members were contacted confidentially by between 2 and 10 community members throughout the year.
+In 2022, individual SIGPLAN CARES committee members were contacted confidentially by between 5 and 15 community members throughout the year.
 Such contacts sometimes led to extended conversations.
+With more people coming back to conferences in person in 2022, It appears the need for SIGPLAN CARES has grown.

 We have received open, public feedback from a number of members of the community expressing the fact that they appreciate the creation of the committee—they view it as a sign that the programming languages community takes community climate and our code of conduct seriously.
 The fact the committee has received confidential contacts is also evidence that the community would like mechanisms to discuss matters of harassment, discrimination, or ethics in private.